appdev-lessons/contact-book-first-database/content.md

 - Start your web server with `bin/server`.
 - Open the live app preview.
 You should see the default Rails homepage, since we haven't defined a root route yet.
 - Manually navigate to the URL `/rails/db`.
-You will see a 404 page.

-Why is it a 404?
-The Rails DB gem is installed, and it provides the Route, Controller, Action, and View for this page; but, for security reasons, we need to take a couple of extra steps to enable to gem.
+The route, controller, action, and view for this URL is provided for us by the Rails DB gem.

 <aside>
 As an alternative to manually navigating to `/rails/db`, you can also click the "Database" link from the "Developer Toolbar" on the right side of the page: